Human Brain Project (HBP)

 - hardware and software co-design for neuromorphic computing systems (focus on network, latency, scalability)

-- data analysis (electrophysiological data from rodents and monkeys)
+- data analysis (electrophysiological and imaging data from rodents and monkeys)

-- theoretical models of inference, network and plasticity
+- thalamo-cortical spiking models of sleep and wakefulness

-- software tools for the HBP infrastructure platforms
+- software tools for the HBP-EBRAINS infrastructure platforms

 ThaCo is a thalamo-cortical spiking model able to integrate some biological features of sleep states and wakefulness and perform classification tasks exploiting bio-inspired mechanisms for learning and memory formation.